the1lab/1lab/src/1Lab/Path/Partial.lagda.md

 # Partial elements

 Recall that a term in a context with $n$ interval variables corresponds to a way of mapping $n$-cubes into the type.
-Iteratively: No variables is just an inhabitant, one variable is a [Path], two variables is a path between paths, etc, and that we can [raise the dimension of a path] using structural and logical operations on the interval.
+Iteratively: Zero variables is an inhabitant (or "point"), one variable is a [Path], two variables is a path between paths, etc, and that we can [raise the dimension of a path] using structural and logical operations on the interval.

 [path]: 1Lab.Path.html
 [raise the dimension of a path]: 1Lab.Path.html#raising-dimension